Root Cause Counseling

 Professional Background

 • ACT for Anxiety and Depression: I have completed specialized training in Acceptance and Commitment Therapy (ACT) for treating anxiety and depression.
-This evidence-based approach helps clients accept difficult emotions and thoughts while aligning their actions with personal values, creating a foundation for lasting change.

 These trainings, combined with my personal and professional experiences, allow me to provide a well-rounded, empathetic, and effective approach to therapy.